DataHenHQ/documentations/source/high_level.rst

 Global Pages
 ============

-All web pages that has been fetched by Fetch on behalf of users are stored in a shared cache, called Global Pages.
+All web pages that has been fetched by DataHen on behalf of users are stored in a shared cache, called Global Pages.
 Any web pages that you need to scrape will re-use this global pages if they fit within your freshness-type.
 If they don’t match your freshness-type, you can specifically force-fetch them from your scraper and job settings.